-RD 301 or RE 301 Image Production II
+RD 331 Image Production II

-This course is designed to provide first-year students with a working knowledge of factors that govern and influence the production of radiographic images.
+This course is designed to provide first year students with a working knowledge of factors that govern and influence the production of radiographic images.
+Scatter radiation, its effects on the finished radiograph, and methods of controlling scatter radiation are discussed.
+Primary controlling factors will be presented in the context of their influence on x-ray beam characteristics and minimizing patient dose.
 Laboratory materials are utilized to demonstrate the clinical applications of theoretical principles and concepts.

-RD 302 or RE 302 Computers in Medical Imaging
+RD 332 Computers in Medical Imaging 3.5 credits

 This course is designed to introduce the student to the fundamental principles of computer technology and how they interface with diagnostic imaging.
 This course provides a broad framework for understanding the technical aspects of computers, which would lay the foundation needed for use in the radiology department.
-Because Computed Radiography (CR) and Digital Radiography (DR) are rapidly replacing traditional film based systems, imaging technologists will need to understand these new technologies.
-This course addresses those new technologies.
-The course provides students with an in-depth knowledge of the technologies behind CR and DR, digital image formation, processing, and quality.
+Because Computed Radiography (CR) and Digital Radiography (DR) have replaced traditional film-based systems, imaging technologists will need to understand these new technologies.
+This course addresses these technologies and provides students with an indepth knowledge of the physics behind CR and DR, digital image formation, processing, and quality.
 Discussion will include technique selection for exposure and Quality Control.
 The course answers many of the questions a new imaging technologist may have concerning higher or lower dose with digital systems as compared to traditional imaging systems.
-Also discussed will be retakes versus image post processing, grids, and artifacts.
-This course will assume that the student has a good understanding of traditional film-screen radiography.
+Also discussed will be retakes versus image post processing, grid use, and artifacts.
+Includes content designed to provide entry-level radiography students with principles related to Computed Tomography (CT) imaging.

-RD 303 Clinical Experience III
+RD 333 Clinical Education III